-Arterials, Highways and Freeways system also includes those facilities that are in the right-of-way and act to make the system more useable, such as ramp metering lights, overhead message boards, travel advisory and changeable message signs signage and landscaping - collectively known as Intelligent Transportation System (ITS) infrastructure.
+The AHF system is the essential roadways and interchanges that connect the cities in Solano County with each other and the region, and provide access to key activity centers.
+It includes all interstate freeways, state highways, and selected local arterials.
+The AHF system also includes those facilities that are in the right-of-way and act to make the system more useable, such as ramp metering lights, overhead message boards, travel advisory and changeable message signs and landscaping - collectively known as Intelligent Transportation System (ITS) infrastructure.